 Any blunt force has to pass through all these insulating layers to reach the baby.
 But even then, the baby is further insulated by the amniotic fluid.

-In the first trimester the uterus has not even reached the pubic bone, so the pelvic bones protect the baby.
+In the first trimester (less than 14 weeks) the uterus is still nestled deep in the pelvis, so the pelvic bones protect the baby from any belly bumps.

 Many moms often wonder if tight clothes, seat belts, a toddler sitting on her lap, intercourse or pushing on their abdomen might harm the baby.
 Please rest assured these activities are not going to cause any issues.